Author Dan Coyle writes in The Little Book of Talent

 that for whatever skill you’re learning, the pattern is always the same: “See the whole thing.
 Break it down into its simplest elements.
 Put it back together.
 Repeat.”

-As Coyle points out, every skill is built out of smaller pieces – what researchers call chunks.
+As Coyle points out, every skill is built out of smaller pieces.
+These are what researchers call chunks.

 Chunks are to skill what letters of the alphabet are to language.